-The first level of working on ‘moving’ meditation, is where you stand in a certain position with slightly bent knees.
-This provides the heat necessary for certain chemical or energy changes to take place.
+The first thing you can work on is chi kung.
+This exercise provides the heat necessary for certain chemical or energy changes to take place.
 It is not too difficult to maintain but isn't as easy as seated meditation.

 You are trying to teach your mind to relax while working.
 In this way you do not need a nice quiet room with candles in order to relax, as you are teaching your mind to relax at all times so that tension does not build up.

-The basic stance for this kind of meditation (Chi Kung or Qigong) is where the legs are slightly bent with the knees not projecting any further than the toes, with the toes slightly gripping the ground.
+The basic stance is where your legs are slightly bent with your knees not projecting any further than your toes, which slightly grip the ground.

 Hold this posture for 15 minutes, but beginners can start with 5 minutes.